Carrots Are Orange

 I discovered the term sensory processing disorder many years ago when my oldest was exhibiting sensory processing issues.
 At the time, I began to learn as much as I possibly could about sensory integration and brain development.

-Let me begin by saying that I am a parent and a Montessori trained teacher.
+Let me begin by saying that I am a parent and a Montessori-trained teacher.
 I write to share ideas and resources with you in hope of adding value to your parenting journey.
-I am not an expert but a curated of expert opinion.
+I am not an expert but a curated expert opinion.
 I want to be accessible to you as you meander down parenting’s winding path.

 Sensory Processing Disorder - A Beginner's Guide for Parents